 Exactly this final bullet is what we will dive into right now.
 Because how can you actually calculate the value of onboarding in an easy way, that will ensure your manager that better onboarding is a good business case for both employees and your company?

-No, it really does not have to be a challenge.
-We will give you 3 simple steps to help you calculate the value of making the life of your employees easier while also giving them a great experience.
+No need to worry, we have got the answers for you in 3 simple steps to help you calculate the value.
 Let us calculate the cost, so everyone will understand what we are talking about.

 Example: Let us assume that the new hire sells on average 17 working hours per week until they are fully ramped and productive (obviously even fewer hours in the beginning and more hours as the time passes.
 But let us say 17 hours on average the first few months)

-A step by step guide: Try to note down how many productive working hours the new hire has per week.
-And calculate the difference between a new hire and the experienced employee.
+A step-by-step guide: Try to note down how many productive working hours the new hire has per week.
+And calculate the difference between a new hire and an experienced employee.

-A step by step guide: Note down how many months you believe it vil take the new hire to ramp up and get fully up to speed, when you organisation has a structured onboarding program (a rule of thumb: you can shave off approximately 25 % to 35 % of the time it normally takes)
+A step by step guide: Note down how many months you believe it will take the new hire to ramp up and get fully up to speed when your organization has a structured onboarding program (a rule of thumb: you can shave off approximately 25 % to 35 % of the time it normally takes)

-Essentially onboarding is about being classy and showing the employee respect.
-By showing the new hire friendliness and the ability to be helpful by giving a structured introduction to the role, the organisation gets so much in return in the form of an engaged, effective and efficient employee.
-But why not also look at how much the organisation saves and wins monetarily?
+Essentially, your onboarding process is about being classy and showing the employee respect.
+By showing the new hire friendliness and the ability to be helpful by giving a structured introduction to the role, the organization gets so much in return in the form of an engaged, effective, and efficient employee.
+But why not also look at how much the organization saves and wins monetarily?

 You can also just try out our simple drag, drop, and click onboarding calculator right here.